 Her collaborations with Beth Marzoni have been published in many journals.
 Their collection of poems, No Shape Bends the River So Long, was awarded the 2013 New Measure Poetry Prize and was published by Free Verse Editions/Parlor Press in January 2015.

-Nostalgia for a World Where We Can Live was awarded the 2017 Crab Orchard Poetry Open prize, selected by Adrian Matejka, & will be published in 2018 by Southern Illinois University Press. & a chapbook of essays, Your Small Towns of Adult Sorrow & Melancholy, is forthcoming in 20017 from the good folks at Tammy.
+Nostalgia for a World Where We Can Live was awarded the 2017 Crab Orchard Poetry Open prize, selected by Adrian Matejka, & was published in October 2018 by Southern Illinois University Press.
+A chapbook of essays, Your Small Towns of Adult Sorrow & Melancholy, was published in fall 2017 from the good folks at Tammy, & her chapbook of poems, From Maybe To Region, was published at Kudzu House Quarterly, both in print & online.

-New solo poems & creative nonfiction were recently published or are forthcoming in numerous journals, including Poetry Northwest, Zone 3, DIAGRAM, Passages North, Ecotone, The Journal, Third Coast, Midwestern Gothic, The Cincinnati Review, Hayden's Ferry Review, Cimarron Review, Hobart, Mantis, Bennington Review, Salt Hill, The Kenyon Review, december, Water~Stone Review, Crazyhorse, and others.
+New solo poems & creative nonfiction were recently published or are forthcoming in numerous journals, including Cimarron Review, Quarterly West, Denver Quarterly, Poetry Northwest, Zone 3, DIAGRAM, Passages North, Ecotone, The Journal, Third Coast, Midwestern Gothic, The Cincinnati Review, Hayden's Ferry Review, Hobart, Mantis, Bennington Review, Salt Hill, The Kenyon Review, december, Water~Stone Review, Crazyhorse, and others.
 Meanwhile, Berlin is currently at work on a collection of essays, another manuscript of poems, & keeps trying to make new things.
 She lives in Galesburg, Illinois with her son.